Information for teachers

 - A computer game or animation that brings the artwork ‘alive’

-- View the artworks and read the entries in the NGV Collection Story – Identity.
+- View the artworks and read the entries in the NGV Collection Story – Landscape and Environment.

 - Record the details of each artwork (artist, title, date, media, size).

-- What ideas does each artwork communicate about identity?
+- What ideas does each artwork communicate about the landscape and environment?
 How are these ideas communicated in each artwork?

-- Explain why you believe these artworks make an interesting comparison in how they express or suggest ideas about identity.
+- Explain why you believe these artworks make an interesting comparison in how the artists represent or respond to the environment.

 A digital, poster or model ‘exhibition’

 Collections and exhibitions of artworks play an important role in society in communicating ideas and telling stories.
-This activity involves creating a digital, poster or model ‘exhibition’ of artworks, using artworks from NGV Collection online, to explore a particular aspect of identity.
+This activity involves creating a digital, poster or model ‘exhibition’ of artworks, using artworks from NGV Collection online, to explore a particular aspect of the landscape and environment.
 This activity could be done individually, in pairs or in a group.

 - An exhibition concept

-View the artworks and read the entries in the NGV Collection Story – Identity.
-Based on these artworks, identify a theme related to identity that interests you, or start with one of the themes below as the concept for your exhibition:
+View the artworks and read the entries in the NGV Collection Story – Landscape and Environment.
+Based on these artworks, identify a theme related to the landscape and environment that interests you, or start with one of the themes below as the concept for your exhibition:

 - Select artworks

 - Make a selection of at least six artworks that you believe tell a story or communicate important ideas related to your exhibition concept.
-At least four of these artworks must be from the NGV Collection Story – Identity, but you might source artworks from other NGV Collection Stories or NGV Collection online http://www.ngv.vic.gov.au/explore/ngv-collection
+At least four of these artworks must be from the NGV Collection Story – Landscape and Environment, but you might source artworks from other NGV Collection Stories or NGV Collection online http://www.ngv.vic.gov.au/explore/ngv-collection

 - Print or save a digital copy of these artworks for display in your digital, poster or model exhibition.
 (Remember artworks are protected by copyright law, which means you can use images of artworks for educational/review purposes but not for publication display.)